cwendorf/cwendorf/tools.md

 **Basic Statistical Methods for Social Science**

 `Sourcebook` is an online textbook that is intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
-It contains a wide range of materials designed to assist with the use of statistical software such as IBM SPSS, jamovi, JASP, R (base functions), and DEVISE (an R package).
+It contains a wide range of materials designed to assist with the use of statistical software such as IBM SPSS, jamovi, JASP, R (base functions), and EASI (an R package).

 [🔗 cwendorf.github.io/Sourcebook](https://cwendorf.github.io/Sourcebook)